ShivenSinghTheDeveloper/EncryptionSoftware2/README.md

 # EncryptionSoftware2
- AES encryption and decryption project.
+ AES encryption and decryption project on C++.